Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

   Note: you don't need to summon her for the fight for this to progress.
 - [x] After defeating Godrick she will move to the library in [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold).
 - [x] Exhaust her dialogue for an Arsenal Charm.
-- [ ] Give her the [Stormhawk King](https://eldenring.wiki.fextralife.com/The+Stormhawk+King) remains from the [Chapel of Anticipation](https://eldenring.wiki.fextralife.com/Chapel+of+Anticipation).
+- [x] Give her the [Stormhawk King](https://eldenring.wiki.fextralife.com/The+Stormhawk+King) remains from the [Chapel of Anticipation](https://eldenring.wiki.fextralife.com/Chapel+of+Anticipation).
+(04-17)
-- [ ] Follow Kenneth Haight's questline.
+- [x] Follow Kenneth Haight's questline.
 He can be found at the top of Fort Haight, lamenting the lack of a Lord for Limgrave.
 Exhaust dialogue.
+(04-17)
 - [ ] Travel to Godrick's grace and rest at it.
 Nepheli and Kenneth can be found in the throne room.

 **Note:** [Margott](https://eldenring.wiki.fextralife.com/Morgott+the+Omen+King) must be defeated before they will appear in the throne room.